Shruti-T/carnot_tech_sensorData/README.md

 **The date parser will encounter a new format and produce NaT without failing.**

 The current multi-format parser tries three known formats in sequence and returns `NaT` for anything that doesn't match.
 If a fourth feed is added with, say, `MM-DD-YYYY`, the parse will silently produce `NaT`, those rows will be dropped, and the only signal will be a marginally lower row count — which could easily be mistaken for a quiet day on the farm.
-Without a hard assertion that parse success rate stays above some threshold (e.g. 99%), this class of error is nearly invisible until someone notices that a whole parcel's history has gone missing.

-The fix is one line in schema validation: `assert df['date'].isna().mean() < 0.01`.